Don’t miss a single bonus

 The house edge in table games facilitates profitability – all table games are designed to give the house an advantage.
 But in a physical casino, sometimes this was inverted.
 Particularly canny players have been known to count cards to give the players an illegal edge.
 In online blackjack, this is simply not possible; the house will always win in the end.
 To what degree in blackjack depends, as the house edge can vary depending on the strategy of the player.
 For a blackjack player who has learned the optimum basic strategy, the house edge is about 0.5%.
 However, the average layperson blackjack player is at a 2-3% disadvantage.
 This is the casino’s bread and butter, and how they make money.
 This does not require rigging in the slightest.

 Likewise, a physical, mechanical roulette wheel is much easier to rig than an online roulette wheel.
 A rogue employee could quite easily tamper with it.
 Or, the mechanics may simply malfunction producing non-random results.
 Clever punters could quickly notice any machine deficiencies and make bets accordingly.
-Online roulette relies on the same robust technology as slots, which ensures that they can’t be fixed.
+Online roulette casinos rely on the same robust technology as slots, which ensures that they can’t be fixed.

 Well in a sense, yes.
 They are programmed to pay out a certain percentage or Return to Player, over an infinite period.
 This is then tested by a body like NMi or eCOGRA, and if the RTP percentage is what the developer says it, the slot receives a certificate and enters the market.
 You could say that while a slot is developed and programmed, it is “fixed” to pay out a certain percentage over this “inifinte period.”
 However, that is perfectly normal… and legal.

 It is important to distinguish between fixing the RTP and fixing the reel results after a spin.
 A Random Number Generator determines the result of a slot or roulette wheel spin.
-The RNG is a software that recreates the conditions of randomness to a satisfactory degree.
-The casino cannot influence slot spins or fiddle with the programming of a slot to make conditions more favorable to them, or to cheat people out of their money.
+The RNG is software that recreates the conditions of randomness to a satisfactory degree.
+The casino cannot influence slot spins or fiddle with the programming of a slot to make conditions more favourable to them, or to cheat people out of their money.
 This is the important distinction between a slot’s fixed RTP and the concept of fixing or rigging a game.
 If a regulated casino was caught fixing their slots, they would immediately be stripped of their licence and, quite possibly, face further legal and criminal action.

 To be specific, these games run off a PRNG, or Pseudo-Random Number Generator.
 How does it work?
 If it’s pseudo, then surely means that is it not actually random?
 And therefore, all casinos are rigged!